visit my Facebook groups -

 Please let your MEP know your views on this cumbersome way of dealing with VAT!
 It's all very well for the big businesses like Amazon but it has made life impossible for micro businesses, and it is unlikely to bring in much by way of extra tax revenue.

-Royal Mail's international shipping rates increased on 1st January, reflecting the heavy increases in costs this year.
+Royal Mail's international shipping rates increased again on 1st April 2023, reflecting the heavy increases in costs this year.

 Customers continue to be responsible for payment of any Customs Duties and/or import taxes that may be due before parcels can be delivered in their country.

-Please remember, shipping costs also cover the costs of packaging, including cardboard book mailers, and driving to the post office.
+I do not charge for the additional costs of packing materials, including cardboard book mailers, and driving to the post office.

 Unlike some online stores, I don't send any orders out using private delivery services, like Hermes, as these don't have a good reputation (in the UK at least) for taking care of parcels and, if something does go wrong, it can be a nightmare to claim compensation.